ftsalamp/gsoc2018-IA/README.md

 ## Project

 My project was **Idea 5 - Integrate the “Scanner” software into the Wayback Machine**.
 The aim of this project was to identify changes in archives for a given URL and highlight those changes by integrating the [web-monitoring software](https://github.com/edgi-govdata-archiving/web-monitoring) into the Wayback Machine and help to further advance it.
-This further translates in improving the web-monitoring software, recognising which components are useful to the Internet Archive’s implementation, how they can be best used and extracting and using them in a new project.
+This further translates into improving the web-monitoring software, recognising which components are useful to the Internet Archive’s implementation, how they can be best used and extracting and using them in a new project.

 The web-monitoring project consists of four components: